s-lasch/portfolio/exampleSite/content/blogs/feed-forward-net.md

 We will have 2 inputs and a bias, a 4-node hidden layer using sigmoid activation function, and a single output: the probability that a given point is red.

 But how can we standardize the outputs of our model to resemble a probability?
 Enter [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function#Properties:~:text=Thus%20the%20cumulative%20distribution%20functions%20for%20many%20common%20probability%20distributions%20are%20sigmoidal.).
-The reason we are using sigmoid as our activation function is because our model classifies new points based on a probability, which we will call $\hat{y}$ (pronounced "y hat").
+The reason we are using sigmoid as our activation function is because our model classifies new points based on a probability, which we will call \\( \hat{y} \\) (pronounced "y hat").
 The output of the sigmoid function lies between 0 and 1.
 This is perfect for us since probabilities can only exist between those values.

 The reason we are using 4 sigmoid functions is quite simple.
 Think of it this way: what we need to do is create a sort of perimeter around the data points.
-That will determine a threshold of sorts, where once a value has passed in either the $x_1$ or $x_2$ direction, a value becomes red.
+That will determine a threshold of sorts, where once a value has passed in either the \\( x_1 \\) or \\( x_2 \\) direction, a value becomes red.

 <img src="https://rawcdn.githack.com/s-lasch/personal-site/acbfd88f4d623ace6dd3a4f741a402e7cc66817c/images/neural_network_example_sigmoids.svg" />